mswjs/msw/test/README.md

 # Integration tests

 This directory contains a list of integration tests for the Mock Service Worker library.
-An integration test usually runs in a browser (via Puppeteer + WDS), allowing us to target and assert the actual library's behavior in a developer's browser.
+Our integration tests are example-driven, meaning that each test features a specific usage example and asserts its behavior.
+We use the [`page-with`](https://github.com/kettanaito/page-with) package to compile and run a usage example within an automated browser environment.

 This directory categorizes all test suites based on the library's execution or API domain:

-- `/rest-api`, `/graphql-api`: for tests concerning the usage of the library with the respective API type.
+- `/rest-api`, tests for RESTful API mocking.
+- `/graphql-api`, rests for GraphQL API mocking.
-- `/msw-api` for the tests concerning the library's API.
+- `/msw-api`, tests for the library's API.

 ## Test structure

-Each test consists of two parts:
+Example-driven test consists of two parts:

 - `*.mocks.ts`, a usage example and also a code snippet to test.
 - `*.test.ts`, an actual test suite for Jest.